Explanation of Course Numbers

 Application of clinical genomics, proteomics, and metabolomics to clinical practice; isolating patterns of meaning within complex signals; developing clinical solutions; interpreting the omics literature; and engaging in omics-based research.

 INTM 6206.
 Legal and Medical Ethics in Integrative Medicine.
-1 Credit.
+2 Credits.

-Students evaluate the legal and ethical considerations in decision making related to patient care.
-Students develop business strategies associated with running an integrative medicine practice.
+Evaluation of the legal, ethical, business, and leadership considerations in decision making related to patient-centered care.
+Development of strategies associated with successful integrative medicine practice.
+Prerequisites: INTM 6201.

 INTM 6207.
 Business of Integrative Medicine and Health Care.
 3 Credits.